ivan-chen-github/ACIT2515-maze-game/README.md

 Game Controls:
 Moving the sprite 	- Use the arrow keys to move the player sprite.
 Collecting items  	- Move the sprite on top of an item to collect it.
-Winning the game 	- Win by collecting all 4 items (Jewels) before reaching the exit (heart).
+Winning the game 	- Win by collecting all 4 items (Jewels) before reaching the exit (door).
 					  Reaching the exit without collecting all the items will result in a loss.
 Exiting the game  	- Reach the Heart item to exit the game or click the X